Rust unit testing: simplify your tests

 cargo add --dev test-context

-because it will be different for every tests
+The crate doesn't define the Context struct because it will be different for every tests module, yet it defines

-trait containing the same code.
+Context with the TestContext trait implementation that contains the same code.

 impl TestContext for Context {

-The crate allows us to create tests that receive our struct Context
+The crate allows us to create tests that receive our struct Context as an argument.
+We have to add this argument to

 fn full_name_returns_first_name_space_last_name(ctx: &mut Context) {